Sign up. Buy now. Learn more.

 Forget freemium.
 Use a free trial instead.
 There are certain calls-to-action that you can’t help but click and the “free trial” CTA tactic is one of them.
 It works especially well for companies that sell software as a service (SaaS), such as Sales Force.

-Don’t be afraid to offer free trials.
+Don’t be afraid to offer avfree trial or a free ebook.
 There are at least 8 ways to convert these free members into paying customers through email marketing.

 It’s vital to guide your visitors as they go through each stage of the buying process.
-This helps you to identify what’s effective and what you can ignore.
+This helps you to identify what’s effective and what you can ignore and hit the green button to buy.
 There’s a way to balance the customer’s needs and objections that’ll help you increase your conversion rate.

 When we started KISSmetrics and CrazyEgg, we adopted this tactic to grow our customer base.
 Shopify grew its revenue 10x within 3 years and now has over 175,000 users, thanks, in part, to its 14-day trial.